 1.A brand is a so much more than a good looking or colourful logo

 A brand is a designed perspective of what your company is, what your company does and what your company says.
 A brand is optimised to appeal to your target audience, both locally and internationally.
 What you don’t get with a cheap logo is the expertise a brand specialist brings to the table, and this can be detrimental to the success of the brand, the growth of the business, and the bottom line in the long run.

-A branding expert is able to create a means of communication for your brand to be used on many different platforms, including your logo, your website, your social media, your marketing material – in fact, an entire marketing and communications campaign all tailored for your target market.
+A branding expert is able to create a means of communication for your brand to be used on many different platforms, including your brand logo, your website, your social media, your marketing material – in fact, an entire marketing and communications campaign all tailored for your target market.
 By looking only at the aesthetic component, the message is lost, your voice is not amplified and you are left with just a superficial or whitewashed image.
 Your business deserves more than that, and so does your brand.

 2. If they’re not local, they’re likely to miss local context

 Remember how Starbucks exploded in the USA and expected to have that same success when they expanded to Australia in 2002?
 Except that they didn’t and by 2008, 66 stores had closed?
 One reason for this spectacular failure is that they failed to tweak the brand to reflect the Australian market.
 So be warned: outsourcing your branding offshore could have a similar effect if the designer fails to understand the Australian market’s nuances, not to mention the pain of time differences and language barriers.

 3. Rebranding after a cheap logo is difficult and expensive